Combatd/On_Premises_Private_Cloud_Automation/README.md

 In this course, we will cover various tools and features that Nutanix provides to eliminate the tedious, time-consuming process of manually operating parts of the cloud.
 We will walk you through how Nutanix Prism and Nutanix Calm increase visibility and eliminate IT intervention in performing repetitive, laborious tasks.

 We will discuss how Nutanix Prism helps you manage multiple clusters and workloads.
 We will also illustrate how Nutanix Calm delivers simple, repeatable, and automated management of application creation, consumption, and governance.
 We have also included demo videos explaining these features and processes in the Nutanix environment.

+## Lesson 1: Managing Multiple Cluster and Workload Resources
+In this lesson, we will explain the difference between Prism Element and Prism Central.
+We will describe some of the key features of Prism Central such as identity management, role-based access control, image management, self-service, and categories.
+These features contribute in effective management of VMs and workloads.

+By the end of this lesson, you will be familiar with how to manage categories, images, and create custom roles.
+You will also explore how to configure projects using Prism Self Service.